JackD-FP/Embodied-Carbon/README.md

 App_v2 is another app to playaround with... uses embodied carbon taken from archicad.

-to run it...

-python3 app2.py
+to run it: python3 app2.py

-for App_v2 it's

-python3 app.py
+for App_v2: python3 app.py